Cha Cha for Twins

 Cha Cha for Twins (寶米恰恰; Bao mi qia qia) is a 2012 Taiwanese romantic comedy film directed by Yang Yi-chien and Jim Wang.

-The story involves a pair of identical twin sisters at age 17.
+The story involves identical twin sisters at age 17.
 Hormones have begun to kick in, and they are starting to have boy troubles.
-However, one of the boys that they date can't even tell them apart.
+However, one of the boys that they date cannot even tell them apart.